Princess Cristina to give testimony in royal corruption case

 The scandal has run parallel to a prolonged slide in the popularity of once-revered King Juan Carlos after a series of gaffes showed his high-flying lifestyle to be woefully out of step with a nation suffering economic hardship.

-More than 200 extra police officers are on hand in Palma de Mallorca in case of protests near the courthouse, and road blocks have been put up in the neighbourhood.
+More than 200 extra police officers are on hand in Palma de Mallorca in case of protests near the courthouse, and road blocks have been put up in the neighborhood.

 (Additional reporting by Elisabeth O'Leary; Editing by Fiona Ortiz and Sonya Hepinstall)